AdiliAyidina/Travel-retail-perfumery-dashboard/README.md

 ## 👤 About

-**Aella (Adili Ayidina)** — Data Analyst with a background in luxury fragrance and travel retail (Le Labo / Estée Lauder, Global Blue), and an MSc in Business Analytics.
+**(Adili Ayidina)** — Data Analyst with a background in luxury fragrance and travel retail (Le Labo / Estée Lauder, Global Blue), and an MSc in Business Analytics.
 Trilingual: Mandarin · Spanish · English.

 This project sits at the intersection of two of my domains — **duty-free fragrance retail** and **data analytics** — using realistic category dynamics I know first-hand to build a portfolio-ready, end-to-end BI workflow.

-- 🔗 LinkedIn: `<your-linkedin-url>`
+- 🔗 LinkedIn: `<linkedin.com/in/ayidinaadili-687750265>`
-- 📧 Contact: `<your-email>`
+- 📧 Contact: `<ayidinaadili@gmail.com>`

 ---